Widow and nun (1381-1447)

 adolescence di Margherita spent in an atmosphere of profound religiosity.
 Alongside her housekeeping, she surely was taught to read and write.
 In religious instruction her parents were probably helped by the friars and nuns of the Augustinian order present at Cascia.

 Tradition particularly insists on the will of the adolescent to become a nun to dedicate her life to Christ.
-Ma il destino di Margherita era diverso: nel 1393 Paolo di Ferdinando Mancini la chiese in moglie e il father, nonostante la vocazione religiosa della figlia, acconsentì.
+Ma il destino di Margherita era diverso: nel 1393 Paolo di Ferdinando Mancini la chiese in moglie e il padre, nonostante la vocazione religiosa della figlia, acconsentì.

 Una decisione che appare strana se si presta fede alla tradizione che descrive il giovane pretendente come un violento, appartenente alla fazione Ghibellina (contraria al potere temporale del papa), implicato in quelle faide che i genitori della ragazza s’impegnavano a far cessare favorendo la pacificazione tra le famiglie o i gruppi che vi erano coinvolti.
 Il matrimonio fu probabilmente celebrato nel 1395-1396 quando la ragazza aveva sedici o diciassette anni.
-La vita di Rita al fianco di Paolo non dovette essere facile, ma l’love che gli portava le diede la forza di sopportare la sua irascibilità.
+La vita di Rita al fianco di Paolo non dovette essere facile, ma l’amore che gli portava le diede la forza di sopportare la sua irascibilità.

 Children

-Ma, forse per le preghiere che lei stessa elevò al cielo affinché non si macchiassero di altro sangue, Gian Giacomo e Paolo Maria morirono di malattia circa un anno dopo il father, tra il 1414-1415.
+Ma, forse per le preghiere che lei stessa elevò al cielo affinché non si macchiassero di altro sangue, Gian Giacomo e Paolo Maria morirono di malattia circa un anno dopo il padre, tra il 1414-1415.

 Rita therefore undertook to pacify her husband's family with those of his killers and to put an end to the hatred that had deprived her of all her affections.
 A very difficult, almost impossible task, but which she was able to complete brilliantly in the end.